chamatt/create-kaol-app/readme.md

 ## Done

-Your are now done, your app should be up and running with authentication working.
+Your are now done, your app should be up and running with authentication working!

 # 🎙 Credits